The Insurance and Reinsurance Law Review: USA

 The conduct of insurance intermediaries is regulated through state statutes and laws.
 Typically, an agent or broker has a duty to faithfully carry out the instructions of its client.
 Depending upon the circumstances, a heightened 'fiduciary duty' may also apply.

 With respect to notice, both insurance and reinsurance claims generally require that a policyholder or cedent provide reasonably timely notice of claims or other information.
 For insurance claims, timely notice is considered a condition precedent to coverage in many states, meaning a claim may not be covered if there is not reasonably timely notice.
-For reinsurance claims, if timely notice is stated to be a condition precedent in the reinsurance contract, some jurisdictions require a reinsurer to prove that it was economically prejudiced if it seeks to avoid a claim on account of late notice.
+For reinsurance claims, if timely notice is not a stated condition precedent in the reinsurance contract, some jurisdictions require a reinsurer to prove that it was economically prejudiced if it seeks to avoid a claim on account of late notice.

 Both insurance and reinsurance claims may involve issues of good faith and fair dealing.
 Insurance companies, for their part, must respond to the claims of their policyholders consistent with contractual good faith and fair dealing requirements.
 In reinsurance, the duty of utmost good faith applies to both cedents and reinsurers.
 Thus, while cedents must fully disclose all material information about the ceded risk, for most lines of business reinsurers have a concomitant duty to 'follow the fortunes' of their cedents, which requires indemnifying cedents for all business-like, good faith, reasonable claim payments.